grafikrobot/boostorg.bloom/README.md

 faster SIMD-based algorithm when AVX2 is available.
-This algorithm is pretty much the same as that of [Apache Kudu](https://kudu.apache.org/) [`BlockBloomFilter`](https://github.com/apache/kudu/blob/master/src/kudu/util/block_bloom_filter_avx2.cc), but that implementation is fixed to `K'` = 8 whereas we accept any value between 1 and 8.
+This algorithm is pretty much the same as that of [Apache Kudu](https://kudu.apache.org/) [`BlockBloomFilter`](https://github.com/apache/kudu/blob/master/src/kudu/util/block_bloom_filter_avx2.cc), but that implementation is fixed to `K'` = 8 whereas we accept any value.

 ## Estimating FPR